 The outcome of the ADR procedure will be notified to the parties within a period of 90 days from the date on which we have issued the notice confirming that the ‘complete complaint file’ has been received.
 However, in the case of ‘highly complex’ disputes, we may, at our own discretion, extend the 90 calendar day time period.

 Taking part in the ADR procedure does not prevent parties seeking redress through court proceedings and that the outcome reached by the ADR body may differ from an outcome reached by a court.

 How to complain and who to complain to

 Before we can accept your complaint you must give the company a reasonable opportunity to resolve it.
-If you receive the company’s final position on the complaint (deadlock) and you remain unhappy, or eight weeks pass and the complaint remains unresolved, we may be able to help.
+If you receive the company’s final position on the complaint (deadlock) and you remain unhappy, or the complaint remains unresolved, we may be able to help.

 Initial complaint submissions can be written in any language that can be translated by Google Translate.
 Our responses, however, will be in English only.

 Our procedures can be conducted by both oral and written means, in English.

 If you would like to make a complaint to us then please complete our online form.

 There are times when we are unable to accept a complaint request.
 Some of the reasons include: